-With the average cost of care being £29,250 per annum, it is always advisable to seek care funding advice when choosing a care home.
+With the average cost of care increasing regionally, it is always advisable to seek care funding advice when choosing a care home.
 You could, after all, find yourself living there for many years.

 OUR INDEPENDENT FINANCIAL ADVISERS CAN HELP YOU: